 We learned that the inductance has a relatively fast time constant associated with it.
-Because of this, it lends little to the overall time response of the system and can thus be neglected.
-The derivation of the transfer functions of the systems in Figures 1 and 2 are left to the students as the pre-lab exercise.
+Because of this, it has only a small contribution to the overall time response of the system and can be neglected.
+The derivation of the transfer functions of the systems in Figure 1 and Figure 2 are left to the students as the pre-lab exercise.

-Figure 3: Second-order step response
+Figure 3: Generalized response of an underdamped second-order step response with zero initial conditions.